 Lemonade calls this giveback, which is as you can imagine, pretty unique to Lemonade.
 It makes them the best co-op insurance for insurance that gives back.

 Co-op insurance with Lemonade covers 5 main areas: dwelling, personal property, loss of use if you can no longer live in your co-op, personal liability, and medical payments to others.
-You can get a quote from Lemonade within just minutes if you live in Arizona, California, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington D.C., and Wisconsin.
+You can get a quote from Lemonade quickly if you live in Arizona, California, Colorado, Connecticut, Georgia, Illinois, Indiana, Iowa, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Texas, Virginia, Washington D.C., and Wisconsin.

 If you own a co-op in NY, CA, TX, IL, PA, DC, or NJ, and rent out your property less than 5 times a year, Lemonade provides landlord insurance which will protect your property and the stuff you own, but does not protect your tenant.